- Law360

 By Michael Nunes

-Nebraska's general fund revenue collection from July through March totaled $12.7 million less than an estimate for the period, according to a report by the state Department of Revenue.
+Wisconsin general revenue collection for July through May beat last year's collection by $896 million, according to a report by the state Department of Revenue released Tuesday.

 By Michael Nunes